woman meditating while sitting on her bed

 1. Sit or stand in a calm, quiet place with eyes closed or gaze down.

 3. Feel your body.
-Make sure you are stable and in a position you comfortably stay in the whole time.
+Make sure you are in a stable position that you can comfortably stay in the whole time.

-4. Focused attention practice: Focus your attention on your breathing in two ways.
-First, you can observe your torso expanding and contracting.
-Or you can feel the sensation of breath inside your nostrils with each inhalation and exhalation.
+4. Focus your attention on your breathing in two ways.
+First, observe your torso expanding and contracting.
+Second, feel the sensation of breath inside your nostrils with each inhalation and exhalation.
 When your breath focus is stable, you can shift to noticing thoughts, emotions, sensations, and sounds as they rise and dissolve in your mind.

-6. Close with remembering our common humanity.
-Think this thought: “May I and all living beings be well, safe, nourished, and healthy.”
+6. Close out your session by remembering our common humanity.
+Think this thought: "May I and all living beings be well, safe, nourished, and healthy."

 UC Davis Health offers stress management classes, which include practices in calming breathing and mind-quieting meditation.